Tips to Prevent Data Loss in a RAID array

-Anyone may face a data loss situation because it can happen in many different ways and we are not careful enough.
+Anyone may face a data loss situation because it can happen in many different ways if we are not careful enough.
 You may have just recalled one while reading this post.
 But it’s comforting to know that any data loss situation can be avoided with certain measures, provided you take them on time.

-and RAID 6—may fail due to various intrinsic and extrinsic factors as follows:
+RAID arrays provide redundancy but are susceptible to logical failures.
+A RAID array—such as the popular RAID 0, RAID 5, and RAID 6—may fail due to various intrinsic and extrinsic factors as follows:

-Hardware and software failure
+- Hardware and software failure

-Malware or Virus infection
+- Malware or Virus infection

-A sudden power surge or failure
+- A sudden power surge or failure

 However, with these tips, you can easily prevent data loss from RAID arrays:

 1. Choose the Right RAID Array Configuration and Hardware

-configuration and RAID hardware controller can help prevent data loss to a large
+Data loss from RAID mostly happens due to hardware or software failures, followed by human errors and malware attacks.
+Choosing the right RAID configuration and RAID hardware controller can help prevent data loss to a large extent.

 Most popular and affordable RAID configurations are RAID 0, RAID 5, and RAID 6.

 Also, hardware controlled RAID arrays are more reliable than software-based arrays, (when no additional CPU is used).
 The reliability generally depends on all types of RAID, regardless of how it is implemented.
 However, hardware-based RAID configuration can be significantly costlier than their software or BIOS counterparts.

 2. Backup and Test

-offer desktop utilities that can also automate the RAID backup task.
+Cloud backup service providers such as Google Drive, One Drive, Mega, etc. offer desktop utilities that can also automate the RAID backup task.

 After back up, check the data for file integrity and function (whether data restoration happens as intended).
 In case you are using a backup-software, check the backups created by the utility.

 “Don’t just assume, test your backups.”